Skinakas Observatory: Education

 The Observatory is used for the practical training and teaching needs of undergraduate students of the Department of Physics of the University of Crete, as well as for postgraduate research programs.
 The Observatory hosted the 2016 NEON summer school.
 In addition, since 1996 and during the summer months, regular "Open Days" have been organised during which the public can visit the facilities of the Observatory and, weather permitting, observe through the 1.3m telescope using an eyepiece.

+Asteroscholeio

+The Asteroscholeio (Greek: Αστεροσχολείο, lit.
+Star-school) is an educational centre under construction at the observatory since June 2023.
+It was financed by a €1.000.000 donation of the "Greece 2021" Committee and it will be operated by the Foundation for Research & Technology – Hellas and the University of Crete in collaboration with the municipality of Anogeia.
+It will consist of a 360 m2 building which includes a hall of 85 seats.
+When completed in 2026, it is expected to be a major astrotourism destination as well as a location to support educational and cultural activities for the local community.